Santana Motor: History

 The company was founded as "Metalúrgica de Santa Ana, SA" and originally manufactured agricultural equipment.
 The company was set up with a start up of just 3 million pesetas, following a drive by the Spanish government in 1954 who were offering start-up incentives to local businesses to encourage development in the Andalucia region of Southern Spain.
 The company decided to expand beyond its original products line and entered into talks with the Rover car company in 1956 in an attempt to get a licensing agreement to build Land Rover Series models in their factory, in a similar way to the Minerva company in Belgium, Tempo in Germany and Morattab company in Iran, all built Series Land Rovers under licence.
 An agreement was reached in 1956 and production began in 1958 it was licensed to build Land Rover models.
 The Santana Motor company built Series Land Rovers under licence in CKD form (Complete Knocked Down kits); essentially parts were shipped over from the Land Rover factory in Solihull and the Land Rovers were built up from this 'kit' at the Santana factory in Spain.
-From 1960-61 a growing percentage of parts started being manufactured in Spain.
+From 1960 to 1961 a growing percentage of parts started being manufactured in Spain.
 By 1968 100% of the vehicles components were locally produced.
 Apart from minor details (electric system, rear tailgate) the Spanish built Land Rover were identical to their Solihull counterparts and their quality was comparable.

 From 1968 Santana began to develop its own versions of the Land Rover Series Models, developing new engines and new models and this close relationship with Land Rover led the company to change its name from "Metalúrgica de Santa Ana, SA" to "Land Rover Santana, SA".
 From 1964 until the mid-1970s, Santana also manufactured a Commer walk-through truck for the local market.